10 Steps for Buying Your First Home in the Philippines

-Here we’ll provide you a step-by-step guide on buying your first home.
+Here we’ll provide you a step-by-step guide on buying your first home in the Philippines.

 1. Study your finances